corbindavenport/noplugin/README.md

 NoPlugin
 ================
 NoPlugin is an extension for Chrome, Opera, and Firefox that allows you to play some plugin content in your browser without plugins.
-Most browsers are phasing out plugins, due to security concerns, so NoPlugin was created to maintain some compatibility with outdated sites.
+All browsers have phrased out the use of web plugins, due to performance and security problems, so NoPlugin was created to maintain some compatibility with outdated sites.

-NoPlugin searches webpages for embedded plugin code, and converts them to HTML5 players [if the file format is supported by your browser](https://github.com/corbindavenport/noplugin/wiki/Why-cant-NoPlugin-play-a-video%3F).
-If the file cannot be played in the browser, NoPlugin can download it for playback with the video/audio players installed on your computer.
+NoPlugin searches webpages for embedded plugin objects, and converts them to HTML5 media objects.
+If the browser is unable to play the file natively, NoPlugin can still download it to your computer.

 [Download for Opera](https://addons.opera.com/en/extensions/details/noplugin/)